Dynamic Program Analysis (DPA)

 Only in JetBrains Rider

 DPA is based on Event Tracing for Windows (ETW).
 To receive ETW events, DPA uses the special 'JetBrains ETW Host Service' that must be installed in your system.
 Typically, you install this service along with ReSharper installation.
-If the service is not installed, DPA will be inactive.
+If, for some reason, the service is not installed, DPA will be inactive.

 In this case, you can enable DPA from inside Visual Studio.
 To do this, open the Dynamic Program Analysis tool window ( ).
 In the tool window, click the Run 'ETW Host Service' once link.
 ReSharper will start the service without installation.
 Note that the service will be working until the system reboot.